evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 You can choose between three sound systems for the BMW i5 M60 xDrive:

-- **Hifi Sound system:**: Features six speakers and delivers a maximum output of 100 watts.
+- **Hifi Sound system:** Features six speakers and delivers a maximum output of 100 watts.
-- **Harman Kardon Surround Sound system:**: Features 12 speakers and delivers a maximum output of 205 watts.
+- **Harman Kardon Surround Sound system:** Features 12 speakers and delivers a maximum output of 205 watts.
-- **Bower & Wilkins Surround System:**: Features 18 speakers and delivers a maximum output of 655 watts.
+- **Bower & Wilkins Surround System:** Features 18 speakers and delivers a maximum output of 655 watts.

 Additionally, the model includes 6 USB-C connections as standard.